Run 3 Miles, Bike 11 Miles, Run 2 Miles

 10 Race Day Tips

-1. Arrive early and go directly to registration to pick up your race packet.
+1. Arrive early.
+Check bib # on registration board, and proceed to table to pick up packet. .

 2. Immediately take the timing chip from your race packet, and put it on your left ankle.

-3. Look at the number on your race packet, and find that number on the racks in the transition area.
+3. Find your bib # on the racks in the transition area.
 This is the rack where you set up your gear.
 Memorize its location.

 4. Attach the larger race number to your running singlet or race belt.
 Attach the smaller number on your bike.
 (A stapler works well for that task).